Lesson 2: The Question of Representation at the 1787 Convention

 This lesson will focus on the various plans for representation debated during the Constitutional Convention of 1787.
 By examining the views of delegates as recorded in James Madison's Notes of Debates in the Federal Convention of 1787, students will understand the arguments of those who supported either the Virginia Plan or New Jersey Plan.
 Students will also see why the Connecticut Compromise was crucial for the Convention to fulfill its task of remedying the political flaws of the Articles of Confederation.

-Why was the question of representation such an important issue to the delegates at the Constitutional Convention of 1787, and what led them to eventually compromise on the question?
+Why was the question of representation such an important issue to the delegates at the Constitutional Convention of 1787?

-Articulate how the question of representation fundamentally affected whether the changes proposed by the Convention would lead to a "national" or a "federal" system.
+Assess how the question of representation affected whether the changes proposed by the Convention would lead to a "national" or a "federal" system.

-Explain the significance of the Connecticut Compromise in resolving the question of representation.
+Evaluate the results of the Connecticut Compromise with regard to representation.